pure-data/externals-howto/README.rst

     t_symbol atom_getsymbol(t_atom *a);

-If the type of the atom ``a`` is ``A_SYMBOL``, a pointer to this symbol is returned, else a null-pointer “0” is returned.
+If the type of the atom ``a`` is ``A_SYMBOL``, a pointer to this symbol is returned, else a null pointer “0” is returned.

 atom\_gensym
 ^^^^^^^^^^^^